 The prophet Ezekiel from the Old Testament stands on the right side of the Nativity, turned toward the scene.
 His Latin scroll refers to the Virgin birth.
 Isaiah, on the left, faces toward what is the predella’s first scene, the Annuciation (National Gallery, London) and prophecies, “Behold, a virgin shall conceive and bear and son, and his name shall be called Emmanuel."

 About the Artist

-The events of Duccio’s life can be only partially drawn through a constellation of points offered by civic records, contracts, and the political and cultural life of Siena, the city in which he was born and worked.
-The Maestà came towards his life’s end and was the pinnacle of his achievement.
+The events of Duccio’s life can be only partly drawn through a constellation of points offered by civic records, contracts, and the political and cultural life of Siena, the city in which he was born and worked.
+The Maestà came toward his life’s end and was the pinnacle of his achievement.

 Duccio’s approximately 12 existing works include commissions from Siena’s city leaders but also from Florence, where the Dominican church Santa Maria Novella commissioned his Rucellai Madonna, indicating a reputation beyond his home base.
 Siena, while not a port or river city, was along a major route used by pilgrims traveling from Rome to France during the years of the Avignon papacy, which stimulated cultural and economic activity and competition.

 Political considerations also have shaped our understanding of this artist and his contributions to Western art over time.
-In the thirteenth century, Florence and Siena were bitter rivals, the former aligned with the Papacy, the latter with the authority of the Roman Emperor, a position Siena was forced to cede in 1268.
-Over time, Florence assumed a greater economic and cultural significance, its classically-inspired art more closely associated with the flowering of the Renaissance, while Sienese art became associated with an older style, based in archaic Greek or Byzantine models.
+In the 13th century, Florence and Siena were bitter rivals, the former aligned with the papacy, the latter with the authority of the Roman emperor, a position Siena was forced to cede in 1268.
+Over time, Florence assumed a greater economic and cultural significance, its classically inspired art more closely associated with the flowering of the Renaissance, while Sienese art became associated with an older style, based in archaic Greek or Byzantine models.